What type of glazing can I choose?

 Can I paint my fire door?

-Yes, you are able to paint or varnish your fire door with any good quality product.
+You are only able to paint or varnish plywood fire doors with any good quality product.

 Can I use your doors as ‘pocket’ doors?